 | contact us

-Contrary to the quantitative dimension of festivals and the formatting of academic space, what is proposed here is an experience of cinema and a global human experience that will hopefully become one, bringing about a formative leap for participants: through the intensive schedule of screenings and discussions and through the opportunity to be immersed in an inspiring place, where participants are extracted from their regular contexts and able to get in touch with local culture.
+Contrary to the quantitative dimension of festivals and the formatting of academic space, what is proposed here is an experience of cinema and a global human experience that will hopefully become one, bringing about a formative leap for participants, who are extracted from their regular contexts through the intensive schedule of screenings and discussions and the opportunity to be immersed in an inspiring place and culture.

 The designation “Doc’s Kingdom” is a tribute to Robert Kramer.

 Doc's Kingdom is organized by